-Alternative/Online dispute resolution
+Alternative dispute resolution

 Alternative Dispute Resolution

-If you are in dispute with a consumer and want to avoid a court procedure, Alternative Dispute Resolution might be the option for you.
-Compared with going to court, Alternative Dispute Resolution is usually quicker, simpler and costs less.
+If you are in dispute with a consumer and want to avoid a court procedure, alternative dispute resolution might be the option for you.
+Compared with going to court, alternative dispute resolution is usually quicker, simpler and costs less.
 This term describes all the different ways of resolving a complaint that don't involve going to court.
 You might know it as 'mediation', 'conciliation', 'arbitration', 'ombudsman' or 'complaints' board'.

 Either you or the consumer asks a neutral third party to step in and act as an intermediary between them and you; this neutral third party is called a dispute resolution body.
 This body might suggest a solution to the complaint, impose a solution on both parties or just bring both together to discuss how to find a solution.